acts-project/acts/docs/core/track_fitting.md

 The fit can be customized with several options, e.g., the maximum number of components.
 All options can be found in the {struct}`Acts::GsfOptions`.

-To simplify integration, the GSF returns a {class}`Acts::KalmanFitterResult` object, the same as the {class}`Acts::KalmanFitter`.
+To simplify integration, the GSF returns an {class}`Acts::KalmanFitterResult` object, the same as the {class}`Acts::KalmanFitter`.
 This allows to use the same analysis tools for both fitters.

 If the GSF finds the column with the string identifier *"gsf-final-multi-component-state"* (defined in `Acts::Experimental::GsfConstants::kFinalMultiComponentStateColumn`) in the track container, it adds the final multi-component state to the track as a `std::optional<Acts::MultiComponentBoundTrackParameters<SinglyCharged>>` object.